Hello Eagle Families!

 - Use your planner to stay organized.
 Also utilize an organizer to keep your assignments in order; and

-- Attend Eagle Vision after school in room 1632 if you get behind and need extra help.
+- Attend Eagle Vision tutorial after school in room 1632 if you get behind and need extra help.

 - Discuss academic progress with your students on a daily basis;